loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 I built a new rack out of 20x20mm aluminum.
 Read more to build your own!

-TODO: add picture here
+{{< img src="20250925_005.jpeg" alt="mini-rack assembled" >}}

 # Introduction

 :warning: WARNING :warning:

+- This is an image-heavy post (I have lazy-loading enabled, so images should only load as you scroll)
 - This post has embedded 3D models (if you have WebGL enabled), so they might take a few seconds to load
 - The 3D models are available to download, but they're only accurate to the nearest whole millimeter

 I've been using my home-made [mini-rack](/2021/01/homelab-10-mini-rack/) for a few years now.
 My main complaint is that the shelves *themselves* are the horizontal structure on the front face of the unit.
 If I start removing them, the unit flexes.
+Also, the whole thing is kind of "wobbly".

 {{< img src="20220915_001.jpeg" alt="mini-rack" >}}

 However, mini-racks have come a long way since then.
 DeskPi has their [wildly popular RackMate line](https://deskpi.com/collections/deskpi-rack-mate) of mini-racks, and Jeff Geerling started [Project MINI RACK](https://mini-rack.jeffgeerling.com/).
 All of this left my home-made mini-rack feeling a little old.

 I only have space for 4U, so a [DeskPi Rack Mate T0](https://deskpi.com/products/deskpi-rackmate-t1-rackmount-10-inch-4u-server-cabinet-for-network-servers-audio-and-video-equipment) would have been perfect.
-However, there is a problem.
-My mini-rack sits on a very short shelf, and the RackMate T0 is too tall by about an inch, due to the large aluminum "forehead" at the top of the rack.
+However, my mini-rack sits on a very short shelf, and the RackMate T0 is too tall by about an inch, due to the large aluminum "forehead" at the top of the rack.

 {{< figure src="20250814_001.jpg" width="74%" loading="lazy" alt="deskpi rackmate t0" attr="DeskPi RackMate T0 from DeskPi" attrlink="https://deskpi.com/products/deskpi-rackmate-t1-rackmount-10-inch-4u-server-cabinet-for-network-servers-audio-and-video-equipment">}}